paulcoghlan/public/golang.md

 ### Vendoring

 Vendoring is used to allow interoperation with *older* versions of Go, or to ensure that all files used for a build are stored in a single file tree.
+Potential security benefits as you don't pull in a complete module, just the files that you use.

 `go mod vendor` command creates a `vendor` directory containing copies of all packages needed to build and test packages in the main module.